Vectorized/multicaller/API.md

 ```solidity
 receive() external payable
 ```
-Returns the address that called `aggregateWithSigner` on the contract.
+Returns the caller of `aggregateWithSigner` on the contract.

 The value is always the zero address outside a transaction.